BushelScript/help/website/docs/ref/specifiers.md

 ### [Reference expressions](/docs/ref/grammar#getset)

 Implicit evaluation can be contextually disabled with a `ref` expression.
-This always creates a `specifier` object, which can then be sent in [remote calls](/docs/ref/resources#remote-calls) or evaluated later.
+This always creates a `specifier` item, which can then be sent in [remote calls](/docs/ref/resources#remote-calls) or evaluated later.